joebew42/elixir_bank_account/scratch.md

 # TODO

-* introduce the use [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
+* introduce the use of [Macros](http://hugoribeira.com/DRYing-Elixir-Tests-With-Macros/) to automatically generate tests for the user not authenticated scenario
 * as an `admin` I can transfer money from an existing account to another

 # NICE TO HAVE